Australia is the sixth largest country by total area. Also known as the "island continent", Australia enjoys a very special geography and climate.

 Interestingly, the surfing conditions are also changing from state to state.
 Australia has thousands of great surfing beaches, from beach breaks to point breaks, from big to small waves.

 Queensland, New South Wales, South Australia, Tasmania, Victoria and Western Australia and Northern Territory are the most important Australian surf destinations.
 Everyone will argue about the best surfing state, but Queensland and New South Wales offer quality, consistency and quantity.

-Tasmania, for instance, sometimes delivers big wave surfing sessions due to occasional low pressures systems in the region.
-Here, Shipsterns Bluff is considered to be one of the most dangerous waves in the world.
+Tasmania, for instance, sometimes delivers big wave surfing sessions due to occasional low pressure systems in the region.
+Here, Shipstern Bluff is considered to be one of the most dangerous waves in the world.

 The best surf spots in Queensland are located in the South.
 Surfers Paradise, Coolangatta, Noosa, Kirra, Snapper Rocks, Burleigh Heads, The Spit, Dolphin Heads and Duranbah are spectacular surf spots.